 For a good quality, small batch gin you can’t go wrong with Brooklyn Gin.
 With its deliciously light, citrus taste, this is a good all-round gin that matches perfectly with a citrus garnish.

 If you love a smooth drinking experience with a layered complexity to the flavour, this one’s for you.

-Perfect serve details: Add lime, orange or thyme as your garnish.
+Perfect serve details: Your choice of premium tonic, add lime, orange or thyme as your garnish.
 We particularly love orange but see what you prefer.

 Alcohol content: 40%; Bottle size: 70oml; Country of origin: United States